A universal variational framework for parabolic equations and systems: Second order problems on full space

 \subsection{$\mathbf{\L^2}$ off-diagonal estimates}

-Aronson proved pointwise Gaussian estimates of the generalized fundamental solution when the coefficients are real-valued \cite{Ar67,Ar68}.
+Aronson further proved pointwise Gaussian estimates of the generalized fundamental solution when the coefficients are real-valued \cite{Ar67,Ar68}.
 As already mentioned, assumptions on lower order coefficients in \cite{Ar68} amount to what we called subcritical compatibility (Remark~\ref{rem:subcritical}), used in an essential way together with the fact that the coefficients are real, to obtain local boundedness of weak solutions.
 Already in the elliptic case with leading term the Laplacian on the unit ball, explicit examples show existence of unbounded weak solutions for some first order coefficients in $\L^n$ or some zero order coefficients in $\L^{n/2}$, see \cite{KS}.

-We know from Corollary~\ref{cor:agree} that our solutions agree with the ones of Aronson under his assumptions; in particular his generalized fundamental solution and ours are identical.
+We know from Corollary~\ref{cor:agree} that our solutions agree with the ones of Aronson under his assumptions; in particular his generalized fundamental solution operator and ours are identical.
 Hence, pointwise bounds under (critical) compatibility assumptions are not to be expected.
 Still, under this assumption, we will be able to show $\L^2$ off-diagonal estimates (or Gaffney estimates) for the fundamental solution operator, that is, decay of localized $\L^2$ norms.

-When there are no lower order terms, the method of Aronson has been streamlined with the exponential trick of Davies \cite{Da} for time independent $A$ and this has been adapted by Fabes-Stroock \cite{FaSt} when $A$ is time-dependent, see also Hofmann-Kim \cite{HK04} for a nice presentation, using the Gronwall lemma as a starting point.
+When there are no lower order terms, the method of Aronson has been streamlined with the exponential trick of Davies \cite{Da} for time independent $A$ and this has been adapted by Fabes--Stroock \cite{FaSt} when $A$ is time-dependent, see also Hofmann--Kim \cite{HK04} for a nice presentation, using the Gronwall lemma as a starting point.
 The same ideas go through with bounded lower order coefficients but when they are allowed to be unbounded, it is not clear how to set up the arguments properly.
 In \cite{AMP}, a construction is proposed in absence of lower order terms, starting from the semigroup case.
 This approach is not possible when using mixed norms on lower order coefficients because there is no semigroup to begin with.
-Our variational approach {allows us to overcome these difficulties}.
+Our approach allows us to overcome these difficulties by extending Davies' ideas to the context of variational parabolic forms.

 \begin{thm} Assume the conditions of Theorem~\ref{thm:Cauchy}.
 Then there are constants $0<C,c_{0},\omega <\infty$ such that for all $0\le s<t\le T$, all closed sets $E,F \subset \R^n$ and all $\psi\in \L^2_{x}$ with support in $F$, we have